 According to the Department of Labor, the unemployment rate is at a record 50-year low, and the US economy had 7.6 million unfilled jobs.

 2. The Gig Economy is changing in the make-up of workforces

-The latest figures from the U.S. Bureau of Labor Statistics suggests that there were 6 million contingent workers and 10.6 million contractors.
+The latest Figures from the U.S. Bureau of Labor Statistics suggest there were 6 million contingent workers and 10.6 million contractors.
 The latest reports suggest that Use of gig work platforms has grown by more than 30% in emerging economies.